Cinerama Mercury Microphone Placement

 Although there were two channels, the system promised 3-D sound

 reproduction.
 Real stereo!
-That was in the days when stereo
+That was in the days when amateurs

-recordings were already popular on reel to reel tape.
+made stereo recordings on reel to reel tape.

-so often with new ideas, also Emory Cook's excellent recordings
+so often is the case with new ideas, also Emory Cook's excellent

-pressed in the Duplex Record format came in fact too early.
+recordings pressed in the Duplex Record format came in fact

-Because of the complicated playback with two cartridges which
+too early.
+Because of the complicated playback with two cartridges

 was in fact only for the technically oriented record buyer and